Memorial wall to fallen USAID staffers is removed from the agency's former building

 At the now-barricaded and screened-off former headquarters, the names of the dead were gone from the lobby.
 Two people were seen working on Wednesday at the spot where the memorial had been, while a third focused on a separate memorial plaque honoring support staff killed while aiding the agency’s mission.

-The federal government posted notice Tuesday of a $41,142.16 contract to remove and relocate the memorial wall by June 6.
-Neither the State Department nor the contractor immediately responded to requests for comment on where it would go.
+The federal government posted notice Tuesday of a $41,142 contract to remove and relocate the memorial wall by June 6.

-A security guard inside the agency’s former lobby said the memorial wall was being moved to the State Department, which is overseeing remaining USAID programs.